 Learning relaxation techniques arms a person with portable tools that can be practiced just about anywhere, at any time.
 More and more, relaxation practices such as meditation are becoming well-known and widely accepted in the scientific/medical community due to the benefits they provide as an alternative to Klonopin or other meds.55

 Other Medications vs Klonopin Alternatives

 Natural alternatives to Klonopin can be highly effective in addressing symptoms of anxiety.
-Though physicians seem largely unaware of the fact, anxiety may be treated without the use of drugs.3 In fact, antidepressants and benzodiazepines do not cure or fix anxiety, but they may cover symptoms up while the drug is in the body system.
+Though physicians seem largely unaware of the fact, anxiety symptoms may be successfully treated without the use of drugs.3 In fact, antidepressants and benzodiazepines do not cure or fix anxiety, but they may cover symptoms up while the drug is active in the body system.
 However, when you decide to stop taking these drugs, all the problems you previously had will become present again.
-Many therapeutic aids exist to soften Klonopin withdrawal such as talk therapy, lifestyle adjustments, vitamin therapy, healing activities like acupuncture; massage, and others.
+Many therapeutic aids exist to soften Klonopin withdrawal such as talk therapy, lifestyle adjustments, vitamin and supplement therapy, healing activities like acupuncture; massage, art therapy, Qi Gong, Equine-assisted therapy, and many others.

 Klonopin Addiction and Abuse

 A question we get frequently asked is regarding the “Klonopin high.”
 What does a Klonopin high feel like?
 The “Klonopin high” refers to a sensation of euphoria, similar to cocaine or other drugs, that can easily lead to addiction.
 Street use of benzodiazepines is not uncommon due to this intoxicating “side effect.”
 Healthcare workers report that the “Klonopin high,” like any other drug-induced euphoria can be a heavy-hitting factor in addiction.
 Benzodiazepines are commonly used as street-drug substitutes to get high when other drugs are not available.